Looking for some popular leg exercises so that you never skip leg day again? You’ve come to the right place.

-Too often you see men who devote considerable time to working out their upper body, building up a chest of huge proportions, only for their legs to fall foul of the same dedication.
+Too often you see men who devote considerable time committing to a range of workouts that neglect their legs.
 The result is a physique that looks completely out of proportion and leaves onlookers bemused as to how such a tiny set of pins could support such a huge upper half.

 The only remedy for chicken legs, matchsticks, or whatever else you want to call them is to spend an entire gym session focusing on the legs and the lower body.
 Fortunately, there are numerous leg exercises and leg workouts you can perform that will see your quads, hamstrings, glutes, and even calves becoming big in no time at all.

 You might not be able to walk properly for a few days after completing each leg workout session, but once you start building a serious set of thighs and filling out your jeans, you’ll soon feel the compromises are completely worth it.

 So, what exactly are the best leg exercises you can add to your routine?
 And why are the leg muscles so important anyway?
 Allow us to explain.

 Looking for further workout inspiration?
 Check out our complete guide to workouts for men here.

 In this best leg exercises story…

 What Muscles Are In The Legs?

 The legs are made up of various muscle groups, each containing their own sets of muscles.
 The most well-known are the quadriceps: a group of four muscles found on the front of the upper leg.
 Some of the strongest muscles in your entire body, they serve to straighten and extend your leg.